ben18785/ml-mcmc-convergence/documentation/plan.md

   values on sample-estimated quantiles.
 Did you look at Kolmogorov-Smirnov and Wasserstein (Earth mover's) distances?
 I think quantile R^2 is sensible, but I'm just worried that a hypothetical reviewer would request something more common.
 I think R* is more sensitive to tails than Rhat.
-* [ ] Figure 15 "Column A shows plots for mu; Column B for tau" Could you label these columns directly with mu and tau?
+* [x] Figure 15 "Column A shows plots for mu; Column B for tau" Could you label these columns directly with mu and tau?
+  * [x] This is figure 11: eight_schools_r_star_quantiles.pdf
 * [ ] Figure 16: "one with 4 chains with 10,000 iterations each (1000 discarded as
-  warm-up and thinned by a factor of 10); another with 16 chains run with 1500 iterations each (500 discarded as warm-up and no thinning)"
+  warm-up and thinned by a factor of 10); another with 16 chains run with 1500 iterations each (500 discarded as warm-up and no thinning)".
-* [ ] It would be good to tell the total number of post-warmup draws, so that the reader doesn't need to try to do the calculation.
+  * It would be good to tell the total number of post-warmup draws, so that the reader doesn't need to try to do the calculation.
 Bulk-ESS and Tail-ESS depend on the total number of post-warmup draws and comparison of 4 long chains vs 16 short chains is confusing if the total number of post-warmup draws are different.
     Same for Fig 17.

+## Ben's thoughts

+* [x] Clean up bulk-ESS and tail-ESS across all figures:
+  * [x] Figure 9: cauchy_convergence.
+  * [x] S7: prostate
+  * [x] S6: ovarian
+  * [x] S2: wide_both_diagnostics
+* [ ] Update references to subsections in table (and possibly provide more information about sub examples)
+* [ ] How much stochasticity is there in $R^*$?
+That is, when we use the same dataset, how much variation do we get in $R^*$ due to the stochastic nature of splitting into training and testing and, to some degree, the training of the machine learning algorithm.
+  * [ ] Does this provide a rationale for using an uncertainty distribution?